Individual Therapy for Adults in Delaware, Pennsylvania, & Maryland

 -

 Totally normal.
-I always tell my client - crying is emotional sweating - sometimes it just needs to happen to help us come back to balance.
+I always tell my clients - crying is like emotional sweat - sometimes it just needs to happen to help us come back to balance.
 And over-explaining is often a survival strategy for people who’ve had to make themselves small.
-You don’t have to "show up perfectly”.
-Just show up - and we’ll take it from there.
+You don’t have to "show up perfectly” here.
+Just show up as you, and we’ll take it from there.

 -

 Most people start with weekly sessions so we can build momentum.
 Over time, that might shift depending on what you need.
 Some folks come for a few months to work on something specific; others stay longer to do deeper work.
-There’s no one-size-fits-all timeline—we’ll check in along the way and figure out what feels right.
+There’s no one-size-fits-all timeline - we can continue to check in about what feels right as we work together.

 -